-Research conference presentation slide template + 3 design tips
+Research conference presentation slide template (free download)

 Reading Time: 10 minutes